 Build a Picnic Table This Weekend

 More space for food, drinks, and fun is a must for any party.
-This DIY picnic table ups the ante on entertainment and utility, letting you build a perfect place to drop in an icebox, s’mores station, or a planter, all while providing even more space to sit at your next backyard get together.
+This DIY picnic table ups the ante on entertainment and utility, letting you build a perfect place to drop in an icebox, s’mores station, or planter, all while providing even more space to sit at your next backyard get-together.
 So, follow along and reimagine your next party with your own DIY picnic table in this Done-In-A-Weekend Projects episode.

 Tools